ROCm/HIP/docs/tutorial/saxpy.rst

       }
   }

-- The unique linear index identifying the thread is computed from the :ref:`block <inherent_thread_hierarchy_block>` id the thread is a member of, the :ref:`block <inherent_thread_hierarchy_block>`'s size and the id of the thread within the :ref:`block <inherent_thread_hierarchy_block>`.
+- The unique linear index identifying the thread is computed from the :ref:`block <inherent_thread_hierarchy_block>` ID the thread is a member of, the :ref:`block <inherent_thread_hierarchy_block>`'s size and the ID of the thread within the :ref:`block <inherent_thread_hierarchy_block>`.
 - A check is made to avoid overindexing the input.
 - The useful part of the computation is carried out.